Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 The Android app is preconfigured to connect to `localhost` To allow the Android app to connect to your local blockchain and IPFS stack:

-### Step 1: `adb reverse` (on the host system running the emulator or device is connected)
+### Step 1: `adb reverse` set-up (on the desktop connected to the device or running the emulator)

 If Android Studio is already installed, you can enable adb in your terminal by adding it to your PATH with the following command (adjust the path if needed):

-**Windows Powershell example:**
+** Add PATH on windows powershell example:**
 ```powershell
 $env:Path += ";$env:LOCALAPPDATA\Android\Sdk\platform-tools"
 ```
 >This will work for the current PowerShell session.
 To make it permanent, you can update your system environment variables.
+** adb reverse set-up**
 ```bash
 adb reverse tcp:9944 tcp:9944   # Substrate WS
 adb reverse tcp:2090 tcp:2090   # Integritee node port